VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Security/authentication/issuing-and-using-access-token.md

 *   [Password flow](https://oauth.net/2/grant-types/password): Creates a token through the user login credentials; used by operations scoped to a specific user session.
 *   [Refresh token flow](https://oauth.net/2/grant-types/refresh-token/): Refreshes an access token.

-## Resource Owner Password Credential Flow
+## Resource owner password credential flow

 To obtain an access token through the password flow, you need to provide the username and unencrypted password of the existing user.
 The returned access token can be used for consuming API resources on behalf of the user with all applied permissions to this user account.